-Federal Pell Grants: These grants are available for students, without a previous bachelor's degree, who demonstrate high financial need.
+FEDERAL PELL GRANTS: These grants are available for students, without a previous bachelor's degree, who demonstrate high financial need.
 The Federal Pell Grant Program is the largest federal student aid program.
 Federal Pell Grants are not repaid.
-Awards will range up to \$4,000 in 2002-2003.
+Awards will range up to \$4,050 for 2003-2004.
 Enrollment eligibility begins at less than half-time enrollment.
 Financial eligibility is based on family income, assets, household size, and number of people in the household attending college, among other factors.
 Students must file a FAFSA.